cekpowell/runway-redeclaration/README.md

       - `Documentation.pdf` : The **documentation** for the increment.
     - The `Increment 3` directory (final product) also contains:
       - `User Guide.pdf` : A **user guide** which explains how to use the final system and all of it's features
-      -  `Demonstration.mp4` : A **demonstration video** which shows a walkthrough of the final system and it's features.
       - `Project Evaluation.pdf` : A **project evaluation report** which details the teams evaluation of the developemnt process.

 <p align="center"><img src="images/introduction.png" alt="introduction" width="600"/></p>